srajma/xatra/README.md

 - [x] periods for things other than flags
 - [x] xatra.Admin
 - [ ] xatra.Data
+- [ ] do we need to redraw everything each frame?
 - [ ] possibly calculate and keep simplified geometries
 - [ ] loading geojson from file instead of storing it in html; i.e. with a server